Follow the links below to explore our website in detail

 Loon with a pair of chicks on her back

 The Rideau is home to a large diversity of wildlife.
-From ospreys, loons and cranes, to turtles, salamanders and frogs, to otters, muskrats and deer, to bass, trout and pickerel, the Rideau provides a wonderful habitat to all.
-This is in part due to man's intervention since the building of the canal in the early part of the 19th century created a slackwater system in which the water levels are strictly controlled.
+From ospreys, loons and herons, to turtles, salamanders and frogs, to otters, muskrats and deer, to bass, trout and pickerel, the Rideau provides a wonderful habitat to all.
+This is in part due to human intervention since the building of the canal in the early part of the 19th century created a slackwater system in which the water levels are strictly controlled.

 The Rideau traverses a varied terrain, flat sedimentary plains in the north and south with the rocky exposures of the Canadian Shield in the center.
 It is this exposure of shield rock that created the beautiful Rideau Lakes.
 Of the 1,000 plus kilometres of shoreline along the Rideau, a significant portion remains undeveloped, a haven for local wildlife.
-Conservation areas, provincial parks, and fish and bird sanctuaries provide further protected habitat along the length of the Rideau.
+Conservation areas, provincial parks, and fish and bird sanctuaries provide further protected habitat along the length of the Rideau Canal.

 Rideau Recreation